• Skip to primary navigation

 Why just roast & salt pumpkin seeds when you can make them sweet, salty, & sensational.
 Honey-Roasted Pumpkin Seeds are an easy sticky & crunchy recipe everyone will love.

 Planning on doing some fall baking?
-Be sure to mix up a batch of our fresh Pumpkin Spice Mix.
-(It's so easy to make!)
-And our easy-to-make Pumpkin Spice Sourdough Scones are truly scrumptious!
+Be sure to mix up a batch of our fresh pumpkin spice mix It's easy to make your own pumpkin puree for all your fall recipes, too.
+Here are just a few ideas:

 • Pumpkin Spice Sourdough Scones